My Path to Insurtech – Tyler ChalkEmbroker News

 Everyone was (and still is) intensely focused.
 It’s contagious.
 Everyone knows that if growth and progress are not happening, the ambitious goal of improving the commercial insurance world won’t either.

-The Inefficiency of Insurance
+Tyler Chalk on the Inefficiency of Insurance

-When I first started working in the industry in 2002 for my father’s State Farm agency, one of my first tasks was to process homeowner and HOA certificate requests.
+Tyler Chalk: When I first started working in the industry in 2002 for my father’s State Farm agency, one of my first tasks was to process homeowner and HOA certificate requests.

 This entailed manually typing out “its successors and/or assigns as their interest may appear” via a typewriter onto a computer printed certificate.
 I’d then fax the certificate (don’t forget the cover page!) to the title company, who all too often needed an edit (break out the whiteout!).